IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Define governance structure

 A governance structure is the backbone of any successful IFS Cloud Data Mesh implementation.
-It clarifies who is responsible for what, how decisions are made, and which rules must be followed.
-This structure ensures that complex data projects run smoothly, with no gaps in accountability and consistent adherence to standards.
+It ensures complex data projects run smoothly with clear accountability and consistent standards.

 In IFS Cloud, governance shifts from a fully centralized model to a federated approach.
 Business teams manage their own data but operate within company-wide rules.
 This balance fosters innovation while maintaining compliance and security.